Probing holography in $p$-adic CFT: Introduction

 \section{Introduction}

-Explorations in the past three decades between the interplay of algebraic number theory and string theory have been emerging.
+Explorations have emerged in the last three decades between the interplay of algebraic number theory and string theory.
 Once one defines the $p$-adic norm, a well-known phenomenon appears in string scattering amplitudes from adelic products.
-We can construct the real Veneziano amplitude $A^{(\infty)}(s,t,u)$ for the open bosonic string theory from the product over all prime numbers of the $p$-adic Veneziano amplitudes $A^{(p)}(s,t,u)$ \cite{$p$-adicVenezianoAmplitude,BFOW}
+We can construct the real Veneziano amplitude $A_4^{(\infty)}(s,t,u)$ for four tachyons scattering in the open bosonic string theory at tree-level from the product over all prime numbers of the $p$-adic Veneziano amplitudes $A^{(p)}(s,t,u)$ \cite{$p$-adicVenezianoAmplitude,BFOW}\footnote{For higher-point scattering amplitudes, see \cite{BogdanScattering, Jepsen:2022pkn} for recent discussions.}